Source code for etl_lib.core.ParallelBatchProcessor

 from etl_lib.core.utils import merge_summery

-[docs] class ParallelBatchResult(BatchResults): """ Represents a batch split into parallelizable partitions. `chunk` is a list of lists, each sub-list is a partition. """ pass
+[docs] class ParallelBatchResult(BatchResults): """ Represents one *wave* produced by the splitter. `chunk` is a list of bucket-batches.
+Each sub-list is processed by one worker instance. """ pass

-[docs] class SingleBatchWrapper(BatchProcessor): """ Simple BatchProcessor that returns the batch it receives via init.
-Will be used as predecessor for the worker """
+[docs] class SingleBatchWrapper(BatchProcessor): """ Simple BatchProcessor that returns exactly one batch (the bucket-batch passed in via init).
+Used as predecessor for the per-bucket worker. """

 [docs] def __init__(self, context, batch: List[Any]): super().__init__(context=context, predecessor=None) self._batch = batch